phoenixframework/phoenix_live_view/guides/server/assigns-eex.md

 end
 ```

-Because of the way function components track changes, the above code will
+Because of the way function components handle attributes, the above code will
-not work as expected.
-When any assign changes, even if it is only used in
-one of the child components, all three components will be re-rendered,
-leading to a large diff over the wire.
+not perform change tracking and it will always re-render all three components
+on every change.

 Generally, you should avoid passing all assigns and instead be explicit about
 which assigns the child components need: